Mohith8861/readme_test/readme.md

 We welcome contributions from the community!
 If you'd like to contribute to Eduverse, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bugfix.
 3. Commit your changes.
 4. Push your branch to your fork.
 5. Submit a pull request with a detailed description of your changes.